Bayt-al-Hikmah/ExpressJs/Workshop3/Workshop3.md

     If the username is new, it will create the username with the password and save them.

 4. **User Creation:**
-    The new user is stored in the `app.locals.users` object with the  password and a placeholder for the avatar field.
+    The new user is stored in the `req.app.locals.users` object with the  password and a placeholder for the avatar field.

 5. **Feedback and Redirect:**
     A success flash message (“Registration successful!
 Please log in.”) is saved, and the user is redirected to the `/login` page.